Batman #24 by Scott Snyder (Comics Review)

 Aside from a few niggles, this really was a great issue and it has definitely established the origin of one of Batman’s greatest villains, and also moved the entire story forward very significantly.
 And the art continues to rock.

-Posted on October 9, 2013, in Comics Reviews, Review Central and tagged Batman, Comics, Comics Reviews, DC Comics, Greg Capullo, James Tynion IV, Joker, New 52, Rafael Albuquerque, Red Hood Gang, Review Central, Scott Snyder, Superheroes, Zero Year.
+Posted on October 9, 2013, in Comics Reviews, Review Central and tagged Batman, Comics, Comics Reviews, DC Comics, Greg Capullo, James Tynion IV, Joker, New 52, Rafael Albuquerque, Review Central, Scott Snyder, Superheroes, Zero Year.
 Bookmark the permalink.
-2 Comments.
+8 Comments.